spencerldixon/boilerplate/README.md

 You can also add all the usual rails flags and boilerplate will preserve them:

 ```
-boilerplate new blog -d postgresql -c tailwindcss
+boilerplate new blog -d postgresql -c tailwindcss -j bun
 ```

 If you don't care, you can go for the omakase install (my personal fav), which will skip the questions and give you a boilerplate rails app with everything you need based on sensible defaults.
-This will default to postgresql and tailwind.
+This will default to postgresql, tailwind and importmaps.

 ```
 boilerplate new blog --omakase